 |Station House Lofts -- This "deep-dig" sits over and in our aquifer|

-Public Works is somewhat concerned about contaminated construction water entering the aquifer -- the aquifer being a major source of our drinking water.
-Thus, the city wrote a new ordinance to protect the aquifer during development; and to bill those developers who excessively drain the aquifer and our wells.
+Public Works is concerned about the disruption aquifer water flow from parking lot digs. andd wrote a new ordinance to protect the aquifer during development; and to bill those developers who excessively drain the aquifer and our wells.

 In a few places around the city, the aquifer can be as close as 3 feet from the surface.
 According to the Superintendent it's my understanding they had to dig 2-3 feet into the alluvial aquifer in places.